 The ICC ACU also has Anti-Corruption Managers (ACMs) based around the world to help coordinate the ICC ACU’s prevention measures.
-These experienced law enforcement officers from India, South Africa, Australia and England are present at international matches to provide education and awareness to participants, collect information / intelligence and ensure that the PMOA minimum standards are enforced at all venues.
+These experienced investigators from India, South Africa, New Zealand, Pakistan, and England are present at international matches to provide education and awareness to participants, collect information / intelligence and ensure that the PMOA minimum standards are enforced at all venues.

 The ACU Network